Click each faculty member’s name for more detailed information.

 Department of Geological Sciences

 Expertise: Andrea Dutton is a carbonate geochemist with particular interest in paleoclimate and paleo sea level applications.
-She is an Assistant Professor in UF’s Department of Geological Sciences.
-She teaches courses in isotope geochemistry, oceanography, geochemical oceanography, and marine sciences.
-She is also a co-leader of PALSEA, an international working group funded by PAGES/WUN to explore the geologic record for empirical constraints on future sea level rise.
-More information can be found here.
+At the time of this cohort she was an Assistant Professor in UF’s Department of Geological Sciences.
+She taught courses in isotope geochemistry, oceanography, geochemical oceanography, and marine sciences.
+She was co-leader of PALSEA, an international working group funded by PAGES/WUN to explore the geologic record for empirical constraints on future sea level rise.

 Goals of the Sea Level Component: Evaluate the magnitude and timing of past sea level change in Florida and the broader region, including the Caribbean, to assess rates of sea level rise and patterns of inundation.